 - Scale.
 When you set a manageable MVP, you can obtain your product to market faster, which will also assist you in testing your marketing message faster.
 Even if your app is amazing, you might not get the traction you want if your sales and marketing are not up to the mark.
 Even if your app is useful, you might require adapting your positioning, branding, and even your primary target audience—all of which are a lot simpler to do if you get to the market fast.

 Security is Crucial

 Healthcare app developers today avoid saving app information on the device for safety reasons.
-If the system of clinical management, your app connects to restrict the amount of synchronous application programming interface (API) requests, you might have to save data on the app server.
-App servers are developed for speed, not safety, and, therefore, are not challenging to breach into.
-Developers need to encrypt data they store on the servers.
-Developers must emphasize on end-to-end encryption or transfer data only over save channels of communications.
+If your app’s system of clinical management connects to restricts the amount of synchronous application programming interface (API) requests, you might have to save data on the app server.
+App servers are developed for speed, not safety, and are not challenging to breach into.
+Developers need to encrypt the data they store on the servers.
+Developers must emphasize end-to-end encryption or transfer data only over safe channels of communications.